nm19000/AccuracyBounds/README.md

 ### Run the experiments

-After having run the preliminary kernelsize and kernel projection operator computations, the experiments are ready to be reproduced with the command
+After having run the preliminary kernel size and kernel projection operator computations, the experiments are ready to be reproduced with the command

 ""
 python test/S2_SR/experiments.py